rajeshmr/lazy-timeseries-processing/README.md

 ## Time series processing

-A simple program to do compute aggregates within a rolling time window.
+A simple program to compute aggregates within a rolling time window.
 The input could be an infinite stream of data.

 #### Compile and package
 ```